Xapuu/programingStuff/libTalk-1 (1).md

     * Google uses [Piper][4]
     * Facebook made contributions to [Mercurial][5]
     * Microsoft made [VFS for Git][6]
+You can learn more about the performance issues in this article [15]

-Overall this is approach where all projects are living in the same repository, code reusability happens seamlessly, dependency management is child's play, and unicorns take care of the code consistency and everything else.
+Overall this is approach where all projects **are** living in the same repository, code reusability happens seamlessly, dependency management is child's play, and unicorns take care of the code consistency and everything else.

 The price for all those benefits is increased build complexity, source management and probably a living hell in the process of migrating your old projects in new `monorepo`, in case you want to adopt this strategy